vadimmozeiko/1-Java-Calculations/README.md

 ![JAVA](https://img.shields.io/badge/code-JAVA-red)

-# Java introduction
+# Java basics
-_Home work #1_
+_Interger calculations_

-This project is for frontend web development learning and practicing only.
+This project is for Java learning and practicing only.
-During this project main aim have a first look and to practice Java syntax.
+During this project main aim to print out given number calculations.

 This is a small program, which takes any amount of given intergers, puts them into array.
 Then prints out the calculations of given numbers: average, square, cube.

-->>>  To view the code go to src/nd/ND.java <<<-

-## Project goals (to practice)
+## Project goals

--   Java syntax
--   Simple version (w/o loop)
--   Using for loop
+-   Take user input (intergers)
+-   Output the calculations

 ## Authors